tomas-nekut/blink-of-an-eye/README.md

 There are two simple steps to make Zeman wink at you.

 1. Set up the image-processing web server.
-Navigate to the `/image_processing` directory where you will find a Python web application based on the _FastAPI_ framework.
+Navigate to the `/image_processing` directory where you will find a Python web application based on the [FastAPI](https://fastapi.tiangolo.com/) framework.
 You can run in using `python server.py --port <port> [--face_example <face_example_path>] [--motion_vectors <motion_vectors_path]`.
-See _It does not have to be only a winking Zeman_ chapter to see how to use optional parameters.
+Check the _It does not have to be only a winking Zeman_ chapter to see how to use optional parameters.
 The server should run on a public domain to allow the browser extension to reach its endpoint.
 TIP!
 You can use [localtunnel](https://theboroer.github.io/localtunnel-www/) to make your local server publicly available.
 If you are a fan of **Google Collaboratory,** you can simply launch the server using a `/image_processing/colab_server.ipynb` notebook and use free GPU resources.
 2. Install the Chrome extension.
 You can find the source code in the `/chrome_extension` directory.
 There is a [tutorial](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) on how to load an unpacked extension to your browser.
 To make everything work together, you have to update the URL of your image-processing server at the very beginning of `/chrome_extension/script.js`.

 ---